bkleinen/bkleinen.github.io/ws2016/info1/labs/exercise-02.md

 8. (For the bored) Okay, so you've been programming since before you could talk and this is child's play.
 Explore a little deeper - can you make the shapes canvas larger?
 What happens when a figure hits the wall?
 How can you figure out where the wall is?
 Right, this is badly programmed.
 What would you have to do to get a shape to bounce off the wall?
 Can you do it?
 {% endcomment %}

-9. (For the  bored) Can you make the TicketMachine (you'll need one that already gives a refund - e.g. the[ better-ticket-machine](https://github.com/htw-imi-info1/chapter02/tree/master/better-ticket-machine)) give proper change using Euro coins?
+9. (For the  bored) Can you make the TicketMachine (you'll need one that already gives a refund - e.g. the one improved in class [ticket-machine](https://github.com/htw-imi-info1/chapter02/tree/master/ticket-machine) -  give proper change using Euro coins?

 ## Writeup - what to put in the Lab Report